DiffMu/DiffPrivacyInference.jl/README.md

 There are a few things you are not allowed to do (which the typechecker will tell you if you try).
 Namely:

 - Your code has to be valid julia code.
-If it is not, do not expect the typechecker to tell you so or produce reasonable results.
+If it is not, do not expect the typechecker to always tell you so or produce reasonable results.
 - You cannot mutate variables that were declared in an outer scope.
 For example, the following is illegal:
   ```
   function foo()